-Hands on review of the Garmin nuvi 3590LMT
+Hands on review

 The Garmin nüvi 3590LMT is the company’s new top of the line auto navigation unit.
 As part of their Prestige series, this model basically offers the same feature set as the nuvi 3490LMT, but with a larger 5″ screen.
 Which means you get a bevy of customization options, the new Exit Services feature, HD traffic and a large glass capacitive touchscreen.

 Unfortunately, the 3590LMT doesn’t feature the same super-thin form factor as the 3490LMT.
 So instead of that model’s svelte 0.35″ thickness, the oversize 3590LMT comes in at 0.5″.
 Probably not a deal breaker for most folks, but if you’re looking for something thin to slip into your minimalist purse, this probably isn’t the nuvi for you.
 Jeff Carpenter has some comparison photos on his blog.
 Note though, this model is slightly slimmer than the 0.6″ thick nuvi 2595, which also features a 5″ screen.
 So yes, this is indeed the thinnest 5″ nuvi on the market.

 - Drop down to the nuvi 3550LM and you’ll give up live traffic, Bluetooth and voice command

 - Or (as noted above) keep all those features and get a smaller 4.3″ screen and super-thin form factor with the nuvi 3490LMT

 - Keep the 5″ screen with the nuvi 2595LMT, but you’ll be giving up the 3590LMT’s powered mount, HD traffic, high-resolution capacitive multi-touch screen, 3D terrain and buildings, automatic screen orientation, and MyTrends (which anticipates your destination based on your driving habits)